ElemelonWind/ElemelonWind/README.md

 <p>Just another cs nerd :)</p>

 ### Hi there 👋
 <p>My name is Cindy and I'm a current high school student with an interest in science and tech.
-I plan to major in cs, and currently I have a focus in web dev and ai.
-In my free time, I enjoy coding discord bots/minecraft plugins, playing bedwars, playing piano, and doing musical theater.
-This summer, I plan on getting an internship and working on projects in machine learning, computer vision, and data science.</p>
+In my free time, I enjoy coding web apps, reading, playing piano, and doing musical theater.
+This summer, I'll be working an internship with an AI search company and conducting research at a university.
+I also plan on working on projects in machine learning, computer vision, and data science.</p>

 ### Random Facts!
 - 😄 pronouns: she/her